magma/magma/docs/readmes/contributing/contribute_vscode.md

 #### Run unit tests with GDB

 > Currently only available for SessionD unit tests under `lte/gateway/c/session_manager/tests`, but it is easy to add configurations to enable it for any `cc_test`.
-Run `bazel query 'kind(cc_test,//...)'` to get the full list of available targets.
+Run `bazel query 'kind(cc_test,//...)'` in the terminal to get the full list of available targets.
 Modify `.vscode/tasks.json` and `.vscode/launch.json` to enable GDB debugging for other targets.

 Run **Command+Shift+D** to open the debug tab.
 In the drop down menu at the top of the tab, select **(Remote SSH) Run SessionD test with GDB** and press the gree arrow.
 This will open up a new drop down menu with all SessionD unit test targets.
 Once a test is selected, VSCode will build the target in debug mode and launch the test with GDB.